panchbhai1969/A-Neural-QA-Model-for-DBpedia/stage0.md

 ### Understand the current code base in detail, ponder upon all possible improvements and discuss with the mentors.

-- I went through the whole code and commented a lots of part of the code to increase my understanding of the code as such.
+- I went through the whole code and commented a lots of part of the code to increase my understanding of the code.

 - Few improvements were done like the issues i created as per the Week Two blog.

-All the tasks assigned to be done in the community bonding period were done on time.
+>> All the tasks assigned to be done in the community bonding period were done on time.

 ### [Index Page](https://anandpanchbhai.com/A-Neural-QA-Model-for-DBpedia/)